alexpasmantier/television/README.md

 ## About

-`Television` is a fast and hackable fuzzy finder for the terminal.
+`Television` is a portable and hackable fuzzy finder for the terminal.

 It lets you search in real time through any kind of data source (called "channels") such as: